dowgrif/dowgrif.github.io/README.md

      * Select a theme, you can always switch themes later
      * After selecting a theme your website will start to build itself.
 This may take a short while.
      * your website URL will be https://[username].github.io/
-   7. You may edit the automatically generated _config file
+   7. You may edit the automatically generated _config file if you feel the need to do so
+     * For more information see this [site](https://jekyllrb.com/docs/step-by-step/03-front-matter/)